Rankings and measurements

 How vehicles are ranked

 The main greenhouse gas emitted by motor vehicles is carbon dioxide (CO2).
 The level of CO2 emissions is linked to the amount of fuel consumed by the vehicle, and the type of fuel used.
-All new vehicle models up to 3.5 tonnes gross vehicle mass sold in Australia are tested in accordance with Australian Design Rule (ADR) 81/02 to determine both fuel consumption and CO2 emissions.
-This information is displayed on a Fuel Consumption Label attached to the windscreen of new vehicles.
+All new vehicle models up to 3.5 tonnes gross vehicle mass sold in Australia are tested in accordance with ADR in force for fuel or energy consumption labelling.
+This information is displayed on a Fuel or Energy Consumption Label attached to the windscreen of new vehicles.
 Externally chargeable (electric and 'plug-in' hybrid) vehicles have an energy consumption label, which also provides information on their electric energy consumption and range.
-This data, along with information on the vehicle's certified air pollution standard (from the ADR 79 test) and data provided from the ADR 83/00 stationary noise test is submitted by manufacturers (on a voluntary basis) for publication on the GVG website.
+This data, along with information on the vehicle's certified air pollution standard (from the tests performed to display compliance with noxious emissions ADRs) and data provided from the ADR 83/00 stationary noise test is submitted by manufacturers (on a voluntary basis) for publication on the GVG website.

 Vehicles published on the GVG website vehicles are then ranked as follows: